brunilda-sa/multilabel_classification/README.md

 -  Score selected classifier using the test data set

 ### Metric to be used
-**F2 Score**: When plotting the labels distribution we could observed that we have very unbalance.
+**F2 Score**: When plotting the labels distribution, we could observed that we have very imbalanced data .
 In this case one the most commonly use metrics is  the F2 score.
 The Fβ score, measures accuracy using the precision and recall.
 Precision is the ratio of true positives (tp) to all predicted positives (tp + fp).
 Recall is the ratio of true positives to all actual positives (tp + fn).
 The F2 score is given by (1+β2)prβ2p+r  where  p=tptp+fp,  r=tptp+fn, β=2.
 Note that the F2 score weights recall higher than precision.

 **Confusion Matrix**: A breakdown of predictions into a table showing correct predictions (the diagonal) and the types of incorrect predictions made (what classes incorrect predictions were assigned).